Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

 • Uncontrolled diabetes

 Low SaO2 levels below 80 percent indicate the low oxygen-carrying capacity in the arteries.
-Low oxygen levels will compromise the functioning of major organs like the brain, kidneys, liver, and heart.
+Low oxygen levels compromise the functioning of major organs, including the brain, kidneys, liver, and heart.
 If the oxygen levels drop further, the patient will get into shock with cardiac and respiratory arrest.
+Supplemental oxygen or other medical interventions may be necessary to improve oxygen saturation levels in such cases.

-Unlike pulse oximetry, the measurement of SaO2 is an invasive procedure as the medic will need to draw blood from an artery.
-An ABG analysis gives blood oxygen levels, carbon dioxide, and pH.
+Unlike pulse oximetry, measuring SaO2 is an invasive procedure, as the healthcare provider must draw a blood sample from an artery.
+An arterial blood gas analysis provides information on blood oxygen levels, carbon dioxide, and pH.

 What Is Measured in an ABG Test?